Pytgor/docker_pj/README.md

 ### 3. Copy the nginx.conf file into your host machine:

-You can run cp /docker_projects/nginx.conf /etc/nginx/nginx.conf or if you have the original copy and want to create a backup of it move it to a different location in case you need it back
+You can run '''cp /docker_projects/nginx.conf /etc/nginx/nginx.conf or if you have the original copy and want to create a backup of it move it to a different location in case you need it back